mlcommons/mlcube/docs/runners/docker-runner.md

 # Docker Runner
-Docker runner uses docker/nvidia-docker/podman to run MLCube cubes.
+Docker runner uses docker/nvidia-docker/podman to run MLCube&reg; cubes.
 It supports two mandatory commands - `configure` and `run` with standard arguments - `mlcube`, `platform` and `task`.
 Users can configure docker runner in MLCube configuration file, system setting file, and override parameters on a command line.